 A Walk Down Memory Lane

 Dr. Leland Grady had a vision.
 He created an opera house for the people of Wilson from his two-story Nash Street office building.
-While there were other theatres downtown, when the Wilson Theatre opened in fall 1919, it was the downtown showpiece for the citizens of Wilson.
-The theatre featured a beautiful palladium exterior, plush seats, brass railings and an elaborately detailed gold-painted plaster interior.
+While there were other theaters downtown, when the Wilson Theatre opened in fall 1919, it was the downtown showpiece for the citizens of Wilson.
+The theater featured a beautiful palladium exterior, plush seats, brass railings and an elaborately detailed gold-painted plaster interior.
 It was truly a sight to behold.

-On nights when there were no live performances, the theatre was in demand for silent movies.
-Talkies didn't make an appearance until several years later, around 1930, but a piano played in sync with the action on the screen and kept the 800-seat audience on the edges of their seats.
-Like most of America, Wilson flocked to movie theatres, and the Wilson Theatre was no exception.
-It was a busy place through the war years of the 1940’s and into the 1960's as Wilsonians lined Nash Street to see their favorite stars of stage and screen.
-Wilsonians may recall with nostalgia donating bottle caps or soup labels as admission for seeing a movie, as the theatre was home to silver screen stars including Ava Gardner and Cary Grant, 3D movies and Saturday morning cartoons, serials and newsreels.
-By the early 1970's, the Wilson Theatre showed X-rated films.
-Although met with much disapproval, the scandalous films played there for several years.
+On nights when there were no live performances, the theater was in demand for silent movies.
+Talkies didn't make an appearance until several years later, around 1930, but a piano played in sync with the action on the screen and kept the audience on the edge of their seats.
+Like most of America, Wilson flocked to movie theaters, and the Wilson Theatre was no exception.
+It was a busy place through the war years of the 1940s and into the 1960s as Wilsonians lined Nash Street to see their favorite stars of stage and screen.
+Wilsonians may recall with nostalgia donating bottle caps or soup labels as admission for seeing a movie, as the theater was home to silver screen stars including Ava Gardner and Cary Grant, 3D movies and Saturday morning cartoons, serials and newsreels.
+By the early 1970s, the Wilson Theatre showed X-rated films.
+Although this met with much community disapproval, the scandalous films played there for several years.

-Finally, in honor of Ms. Boykin's lifetime contributions and service to the Arts in Wilson, the Edna Boykin Cultural Center opened its doors in January 1998.
-In the lobby, the first visual arts gallery exhibits were shown in the Hammond Gallery, named by Dr. & Mrs. Mark G. Hooper, in honor of Dr. Robert Hammond.
-On the new theater’s first opening night, January 31, 1998, Ms. Edna Boykin and Mrs. Eleanor Hammond were among the many in attendance to celebrate this wonderful theater with performances by The Dorsey Brothers Orchestra and The Platters.
+Finally, in honor of Ms. Boykin's lifetime contribution and service to the Arts in Wilson, the Edna Boykin Cultural Center opened its doors in January 1998.
+In the lobby, the first visual arts gallery exhibits were shown in the Hammond Gallery, named by Dr. & Mrs. Mark G. Hooper in honor of Dr. Robert Hammond.
+On the new theater’s first opening night, January 31, 1998, Ms. Edna Boykin and Mrs. Eleanor Hammond were among the many in attendance to celebrate this wonderful updated theater with performances by The Dorsey Brothers Orchestra and The Platters.